TrentsPC/TrentsPC/README.md

 - 👋 Hi, I’m @TrentsPC
-- 👀 I’m interested in finding a way out of this maze
+- 👀 I’m interested in...
+Finding a way out of this maze
-- 🌱 I’m currently learning how to get out of this maze
+- 🌱 I’m currently learning...
+How to get out of this maze
-- 💞️ I’m looking to collaborate on getting out of this maze
+- 💞️ I’m looking to collaborate on...
+Getting out of this maze
-- 📫 How to reach me im not sure, im lost
+- 📫 How to reach me...
+Im not sure, im lost